 Set the modem to synchronous mode.
 Set the S-register S0 to equal the number of rings before auto-answer occurs.
 Set it from the terminal (if &M1 is set) using the asynchronous AT command, or select the STATUS REGISTER menu to change the S0 value.

 Manual Answer

-Type ATA from the terminal (if &M1 is set).
+Type ATA from the terminal (if &M1 is set) or press "A" in the idle screen of the LCD panel.

 5 Leased Line Operation